capn-sensible/capn-sensible.github.io/docs/_posts/2020-08-22-minecraft-modding.md

 date:      2020-08-22 20:49:59 +0100
 published: true
 category:  parenting
-tags:      coding programming minecraft frustration gaming parenting
+tags:      coding programming minecraft frustration gaming parenting family
 ---
 Finally one of the kids (J) wanted to learn some coding with me!
 He's been watching a ton of YouTube videos and decided he would like to be able to make Minecraft mods.